robertbenson/docker_openai_custom_weather_demo/README.md

 # Retrieval-Augmented Generation (RAG)

-RAG incorporates real-time data into model generated responses.
+RAG allows real-time data to be incorporated into model generated responses and other data that would not be available to the model at build time.

 The retrieved information, using predefined api's, is used to "augment" the model data to give more detailed responses.